alexkroman/ollychat/README.md

 # OllyChat

-OllyChat is an open source AI tool to chat with your observability data.
+OllyChat is an open source AI tool to chat with your observability data and run devops tasks.

 ## Features